-When I heard first Eric Worre’s say that network marketing is a better way, it really resonated with me.
+When I heard first Eric Worre’s say network marketing is a better way, it really resonated with me.

 I couldn’t have said it better myself.